 What are you waiting for?
 Get thee to the store, buy some acorn squash and get stuffing!!

-- 2 cups of spinach, chopped into bite sized pieces
+- 2 cups spinach chopped into bite sized pieces

-- 1/2 cup of feta cheese (or sub your favorite cheese)
+- 1/2 cup feta cheese or sub your favorite cheese

 - Preheat oven to 400 degrees and line a baking sheet with parchment paper (optional, but keeps the mess away).

-- Cut each acorn squash in half, top to bottom OR across the middle.
+- Cut each acorn squash in half, top to bottom OR across the middle, and remove the seeds.
 Use the first 2 teaspoons of olive oil to brush each squash, then sprinkle with salt.
 Place squash halves in oven for 40 minutes, or until fork tender, but still retaining their shape.

 - While the squash is roasting, brown sausage in a skillet until cooked through.
 Next, add in remaining olive oil, onion and garlic to the pan and cook until veggies are soft.
 Mix in spinach and sprinkle mixture with a little salt.
 Cook until spinach wilts.